our journey at bird divert

 The Relationship between Birds and Windows

-Glass crashes have a devastating effect on birds, endangering both common and uncommon species.
-Solving an issue of this magnitude necessitates big thinking, daring ideas, and teamwork.
-ABC strives to decrease bird collisions in a variety of ways, including campaigning for collision-reducing legislation and assessing new glass technologies, as well as educating architects, developers, and homeowners.
-We can work together to create a world where glass is no longer a major hazard to birds.
+Glass collisions have a devastating impact on both common and rare bird species.
+Addressing this large-scale problem requires bold ideas, collaboration, and innovation.
+ABC works to reduce bird collisions by advocating for bird-safe legislation, testing new glass technologies, and educating architects, developers, and homeowners.
+Together, we can create a safer world where glass no longer poses a major threat to birds.

 How to Decrease Bird Collisions

-Bird Divert includes solutions for reducing bird collisions at existing buildings, designing a new bird-friendly building, and advocating for bird-friendly building legislation.
+Bird Divert offers solutions for retrofitting existing buildings, designing bird-friendly new construction, and supporting bird-safe legislation.